renesas/ethos-u-core-software/README.md

-# Ethos-U core software
+# Arm(R) Ethos(TM)-U core software

 ## Building

-The core software is built with CMake.
+The Arm(R) Ethos(TM)-U core software is built with CMake.
 It is recommended to build out of tree like illustrated below.

 ```
 $ mkdir build